imperfektionist/qrfypx/README.md

 Rfypx, pronounced “qurify pix,” is a Python tool freely available to everyone on GitHub.
 If you want to run it on Windows, you can simply download the release version.
-In case of Mac or Linux, or if you want to take a closer look at the code, you can download the Python script but may need to install additional modules.
+In case of Mac or Linux, or if you want to take a closer look at the code, you can download the Python script but may need to install additional modules:
+`os, numpy, random, itertools, tkinter, PIL, qrcode, concurrent.futures, multiprocessing`

 The tool accepts an input image and a URL, combines them, and lets you mess around with different patterns and brightness settings to find the ideal balance between aesthetics